Lantianzz/Scorecard-Bundle/README.md

   - Model scores discretization (if ratings are required);
   - Model Rating Evaluation (clustering quality evaluation);
   - Add discretization methods other than ChiMerge;
-  - Add support for Scorecard based on algorithms other than Logistic Regression;
 - Stage 3 (Will be covered in v3.0): Automate the modeling process, including:
   - Automatically select proper discretization methods for different features;
   - Automatically perform hyper-parameter tuning for LR-based Scorecard;